jcmrs/claude-github-mcp-server-integration/FUTURE-CONCEPTS.md

 - Version compatibility across different template releases

 ## Research Questions

+### Systematic Verification Implementation (Added 2025-08-28)
+- How to systematically verify patterns before making repository changes?
+- What verification protocols work best for different types of content creation?
+- How to balance verification thoroughness with workflow efficiency?
+- What are the minimum verification requirements for different types of repository operations?

 ### Specialized Conversation Identity Management (Added 2025-08-28)
 - How to systematically verify specialized conversation identity in repository coordination?